2019 Ford F-150

 Ford offers the F-150 with five different engines.
 The base 3.3-liter V6 makes 290 horsepower at 6,500 rpm and 265 pound-feet of torque at 4,000 rpm.
 Next up is a twin-turbocharged 2.7-liter EcoBoost V6 rated at 325 horsepower and 400 pound-feet of torque.
 Buyers can also order a 3.5-liter EcoBoost twin-turbo six with 375 horsepower and 470 pound-feet of torque on tap.

-The last six-cylinder option is an all-new 3.0-liter turbodiesel.
+The last six-cylinder option is a 3.0-liter turbodiesel.
 The first-ever F-150 diesel comes with 250 horsepower and a stout 440 pound-feet of torque.
 It also delivers up to 30 mpg on the highway, meaning it's both the towing and the efficiency champ of the F-150 family.

 Finally, those who can't live without a V8 can order a 5.0-liter that pumps out 395 horsepower and 400 pound-feet of torque.
 The eight-cylinder rounds out the lineup -- for now.
 Ford recently confirmed plans to expand the lineup with a hybrid model in the coming years.